TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.27.md

 ---

-and the priest shall look upon him the seventh day: if it spread abroad in the skin, then the priest shall pronounce him unclean: it is the plague of leprosy.
+The priest shall examine him on the seventh day.
+If it has spread in the skin, then the priest shall pronounce him unclean.
+It is the plague of leprosy.